Should I invest in taxable accounts?

 In point form:

 - TFSA = tax-free investing at any salary is better than ongoing taxation in a non-registered account.
 This is one of the reasons why investing inside your TFSA makes sense.
-This is the other BIG reason in my book.
+This is the other BIG reason in this post.

 - RRSP = tax-deferred investing is better than taxable investing.
 As your income grows, after the TFSA is maxed out consistently, then it makes sense to lower your earned income every year using the RRSP-generated tax refund. **Just don’t forget that BIG reason link above!**